By: Tavaga Research

 - Voting rights: Common equity holds voting rights which is not the case for preferred equity

 - Payments: Common shares are not entitled to a fixed dividend, the company may or may not announce dividends to common shareholders.
-However, preferred equity attracts dividends, cumulative or non-cumulative
+However, preferred equity attracts dividends, cumulative or non-cumulative.
+In an event of bankruptcy, the preferred shareholders get their claims before the common shareholders.

 - Volatility: Preferred equity lacks appeal when it comes to price appreciation.
 Common shares react actively to market developments on a daily basis.
 Preferred equity is very fundamental in nature and follows steady price movements and therefore offers mediocre returns.